What is the Purpose of Workers’ Compensation and Injury Management? (2019 Update)

-Employers should contact their Insurer and/or the Workers Compensation Authorities in every jurisdiction where they engage individuals in working to ensure that the insurance arrangements in place are appropriate.
+Employers should contact their Insurer and/or the Workers Compensation Authorities in every jurisdiction where they engage individuals in work to ensure that the insurance arrangements in place are appropriate.

-Provisions from different states vary and are highly complex, below is an example of provisions extracted from NSW legislation:
+Provisions from different states vary and are also highly complex.
+Below is an example of provisions extracted from NSW legislation: